mgp/book-notes/designing-data-intensive-applications.markdown

 ###### Field tags and schema evolution

-* With Thirft and Protocol Buffers, you can change a field name, but changing its tag renders all existing encoded data invalid.
+* With Thrift and Protocol Buffers, you can change a field name, but changing its tag renders all existing encoded data invalid.
 * If old code reads data written by new code, including a new field with an unrecognized tag, it can simply ignore that field.
 This maintains forward compatibility.

 ###### Datatypes and schema evolution